jaspector

 City Hall hours: Monday through Friday, 8:00 a.m. to 12:00 p.m. and 1:00 p.m. to 4:00 p.m.

-Typical inspection sequence: No public inspection sequence was clearly posted.
+Typical sequence: No public inspection sequence was clearly posted.
 The ordinance references a separate construction ordinance for commercial and non-residential projects.

-Do I need a building permit in Frankston, TX?
+01 Do I need a building permit in Frankston, TX?

 Frankston's building permit ordinance requires a permit before construction or placement of any single-family residence, multiple-family residence, or any building used for business, commercial, manufacturing, storage, or warehousing.
 The ordinance also requires permits for remodeling or repair of those structures.

-How much does a building permit cost in Frankston, TX?
+02 How much does a building permit cost in Frankston, TX?

+Building permit fees in Frankston, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25.
 Fees are calculated as: Flat-fee schedule by project type and size.
 Plan check fee: $300 application fee plus $0.20 per square foot of impermeable surface (roofing, sidewalks, parking lots, driveways) for commercial and non-residential permits.

-How do I apply for a building permit in Frankston, TX?
+03 How do I apply for a building permit in Frankston, TX?

-1. Submit the building-permit application to City Hall.
+To apply for a building permit in Frankston, TX, follow these steps: 1.
+Submit the building-permit application to City Hall.
 2. Include at minimum: applicant's name, mailing address, and phone number; building type; site location; outside dimensions; construction materials for foundation, floor, and exterior walls; anchoring method; first-floor elevation above ground at the highest point of the foundation level before and after grading; and proposed start date.
 3. Pay the permit fee with the application.
 4. The ordinance states the permit shall be granted unless the project violates any flood-zone ordinance or other city ordinance.
 5. For commercial and non-residential construction, also comply with the city's Construction Ordinance 030816-2.

-What work is exempt from building permits in Frankston, TX?
+04 What work is exempt from building permits in Frankston, TX?

-Other cities in Anderson County
+Other jurisdictions in Anderson County.

-View all Anderson County jurisdictions →
+All Anderson County jurisdictions →